selkies-project/selkies-examples/shared-storage/README.md

 The following BrokerAppConfig appParams apply to shared storage:

- - `enableSharedStorage`: `true` or `false` to enable shared storage feature.
+ - `enableSharedStorageNFS`: `true` or `false` to enable shared storage with NFS feature.
 Default: `false`
- - `sharedStorageClass`: name of the storageclass.
-Default: `""`.
- - `sharedVolumeMode`: Access mode for volume.
-Default: `ReadWriteMany`.
- - `sharedVolumeName`: Name of PersistentVolume to attach claim to, not applicable if using `sharedStorageClass` and dynamic provisioning.
-Default: `""`.
- - `sharedStorageSize`: Size of the storage request.
+ - `sharedStorageNFSSize`: Size of the storage request.
 Default: `1Gi`.
- - `sharedStorageMountPath`: Mount path in the desktop container to mount the shared volume subpath to.
+ - `sharedStorageNFSMountPath`: Mount path in the desktop container to mount the shared volume subpath to.
 Default: `/mnt/shared`.
- - `sharedStorageSubPath`: Subpath within the shared volume to provision, an initContainer will set the appropriate permissions on this subpath.
+ - `sharedStorageNFSSubPath`: Subpath within the shared volume to provision, an initContainer will set the appropriate permissions on this subpath.
 Use this to separate tenants across multiple apps on the same shared volume.
-Default: `data`.
+Default is the app name.

 > Important: at this time, only one type of shared storage is supported per app.
 If you switch between shared storage types, you must first delete the PVC created for the user before it will be re-created with the new type.